Last Updated: April 13, 2020

 We strongly urge all eligible clients to file their returns electronically this year.
 Paper filing will rely on the US Mail operating and someone at the taxing authority office to receive and manually enter your tax return information.
 In addition, in a year when the filing and payment due dates are all over the board, and still subject to change on short notice, it will be to your advantage to have record of an efile transmission date and time stamp.

-Do not forget to return your signed efile authorization forms.
+Once we complete your tax returns you will be provided with efile authorization forms to sign.
+Do not forget to return these signed efile authorization forms to our office.
 You may mail them to us or drop them through the mail slot in the front door.
 We cannot release your returns to the taxing authorities without first receiving this approval.

 If your data is not yet in our office, please have it to us no later than Friday, June 5th in order to ensure an on-time filing by July 15, 2020.